Drone Control App Development

-A mobile solution to process, view and edit media content captured with Parrot® drones.
+Mbicycle delivered features for a drone control application to process, view and edit media content captured with drones.

 We assembled a team for video drone streaming app development, whose main task was to provide a solution with a set of features for viewing and editing media content from Parrot drones, as well as to integrate this new functionality into the client’s current application and assure its stable performance both on smartphones and tablets.

 We decided to present our software solution as a Gradle library, which would be further connected to the client’s primary FreeFlight Pro application.
 Parrot’s team approved our drone application development approach and provided us with the source code.
 In our turn, we were carrying out regular build tests to assure the stable performance of the assembled solution.

 According to the client’s requirements, our mobile app development team delivered a software module enabling the processing of media content recorded by drones and equipped with the following features:

 - Accessing and viewing video files saved on users’ devices

 - Choosing from predefined sounds or loading custom ones from the device memory to overlay them on the footage

 - Making custom clips using a user-friendly mixing console with all the recorded tracks, and cutting video parts